arnorhs/mchammerjs/README.md

 suited for, you can use it only for that feature if you like.
 The footprint is quite small.

-The uncompressed code is around 15KB and using Google Closure or some other JS minimization techniques you can probably get it down to around 3-4 KB.
-I simply haven't tried, since I'm offline atm and don't have any set up on the computer I'm writing this on.
+The uncompressed code is around 15KB and using the YUI compressor (the version you'll probably end up using in production) the size goes down to 2.4KB as of writing.

 **Plays very nice with any JS library**